 - Frog Hollow disseminates invitations and application materials for proposals.

 - Deadline for completed application materials.

 - Awards will be announced, and Awardees will be contacted and asked to sign a contract specifying the terms of the award.
 Upon signing the contract, the awardee will receive 75% of the award; the remaining 25% will be paid on receipt of the final report.

-- Deadline for the awardee to submit a final report on the award to Frog Hollow.
-This report must provide: (a) a summary of the activities supported by the award, (b) impact of these activities on the awardee’s professional/career development, and (c) a final documentation (including receipts) of the expenditures supported by the award.
+- FINAL REPORT must be submitted by each awardee to Frog Hollow no later than this deadline.
+This report must include: (a) a summary of the activities supported by the award, (b) the impact of these activities on the awardee’s professional/career development, (c) community educational impacts of the award, if any (e.g., exhibitions, workshops, presentations, lectures, etc.), (d) 5-10 photographs that represent the work produced as a result of the grant, and (e) a final documentation (including receipts) of the expenditures supported by the award.

 - Frog Hollow will have the option to exhibit a sample of the work that was created with support of the grant awards.